Bioactive Aldehydes

 Reaction of malondialdehyde with arginine

 Scottish thistleThe carboxyethylpyrroles derived from oxidized DHA, have been implicated in many diseases associated with inflammation, including atherosclerosis, hyperlipidaemia, thrombosis, age-related macular degeneration and tumour progression, probably by interactions with toll-like or scavenger receptors.
-TLR2 has been identified as a receptor on endothelial cells that recognizes proteins modified by carboxyethylpyrroles in this way and mediates cellular activation and signalling.
-Sometimes the result is dysregulation of NADPH levels or of the cellular redox status, stress signalling, or the amplification of oxidative stress by inhibiting antioxidant enzymes, such as catalase, glutathione peroxidase and thioredoxin reductase by binding to the cysteine residue at the active site of the enzyme.
+TLR2 has been identified as a receptor on endothelial cells that recognizes proteins modified by carboxyethylpyrroles in this way and mediates cellular signalling.
+Sometimes the result is dysregulation of NADPH levels or of the cellular redox status, stress signalling, or the amplification of oxidative stress by inhibiting antioxidant enzymes, such as catalase, glutathione peroxidase and thioredoxin reductase by binding to the cysteine residue at the catalytic site of the enzymes.

 Glutathione adduct of hydroxynonenal